Donec efficitur, ligula ut lacinia

 A close-up of a person wearing high-waisted blue jeans, showcasing a bold lion ring and detailed arm tattoo.

-“I’ve been hunting for jeans with the right kind of flare — and these nailed it.
-High waist sits perfectly, and they swing just enough without feeling costume-y.
-Already ordered a second pair.”
+“I swear, I’d been hunting forever for jeans with the right flare—and these just nailed it.
+High waist sits perfectly, you know?
+And they swing exactly enough without feeling like I’m wearing a costume.
+Like, zero compromise.
+Already ordered a second pair, obviously.”

 Jamie K.